 Tom “Woody” Wood

 Another person you should meet is Thomas “Woody” Wood.
-Woody, a member of our Board of Directors, is about ten years Daniel’s senior.
-He found out that he had Asperger’s Syndrome approximately the same time as Daniel (about ten years ago).
+Woody was a member of our Board of Directors until recently.
+He is about fifteen years Daniel’s senior.
+He found out that he had Asperger’s Syndrome at approximately the same time as Daniel (about fourteen years ago).
 The diagnosis answered a lot of questions for him, since having Cerebral Palsy did not account for many of his issues.

 Tom graduated from Wentworth Institute of Technology with both an Associate’s degree in Engineering and a Bachelor of Science degree in Electronic Engineering Technology.
 From 1978 to 2001 he worked intermittently full-time in the Central New England Region’s electronics industry.
 Despite his many talents, most of the time since 1978 he has been unemployed.
 Sad to say, even when he was employed, he never received appropriate compensation or advancement into any position that would have used his full knowledge, skills, and potential in today’s technological society.

 But Daniel and Woody are not alone.
 They are but two of thousands of adults with Asperger’s, all with their own similar stories.

 Daniel and Woody were diagnosed with Asperger’s Syndrome as adults.

 At this time, there are no employment-related services for adults with AS.